felimomo/Walleye-Revised-Paper/fisheries.md

 $$
   \text{Obs}_t = (B_{survey}(t),\, \bar{W}_{survey}(t)).
 $$

 In the 1-observation scenario, we used a 3-layer feed-forward network with layer sizes [64, 32, 16],
-while in the 2-observation scenario, we used layer sizes of [256, 64, 16].[^networks]
+while in the 2-observation scenario, we used layer sizes of [256, 64, 16].
+We experimented using a [64,32,16] feed-forward network for the two-observation case, as well as other network geometries including thinner networks, wider networks, and deeper networks with 4 or 5 layers.
+Among the geometries we tested, we found that all policies either performed equally well or worse (in terms of average utility) to the geometries we present here.
+Because of this, we will not describe in detail these explorations.[^networks]

 ## Bayesian optimization of ‘‘fixed policy’’ controls